zentrocdot/InofficialTurtleGraphicsDoc/README.md

 sc.setup(screen_x, screen_y)
 ```

-Based on my monitor which has a resolution of 1366 x 768 pixel
+<p align="justify">Based on my monitor which has a resolution of
-I have chosen a square Turtle Graphics screen with a resolution
+1366 x 768 pixel I have chosen a square Turtle Graphics screen
-of 512 x 512 pixel.
+with a resolution of 512 x 512 pixel.</p>

-After initialising the screen we will need the screen object sc
+<p align="justify">After initialising the screen we will need
-no longer.
-The screen setup is done at this point.
+the screen object sc no longer.
+The screen setup is done at
+this point.</p>

 ## Setup Turtle Graphics Window